scikit-beam/scikit-beam/doc/development/workflow/virtual_pythons.rst

 Python virtual environments
 ===========================

-If you plan to do regular work on astropy you should do your development in a python virtual environment.
+If you plan to do regular work on scikit-beam you should do your development in a python virtual environment.
 Conceptually a virtual environment is a duplicate of the python environment you normally work in with as many (or as few) of the packages from your normal environment included in that virtual